Paulina Gretzky Flashes Curvy Backside In Sexy New Bikini Snap

 According to a Dec.
 3 report by Hollywood Life, Paulina Gretzky snapped a photo of herself lying on the beach in the Bahamas this week and posted it to her Instagram story.

-Paulina, who is the daughter of hockey legend, Wayne Gretzky, is seen wearing a purple bikini that seems to be a thong.
+Paulina, who is the daughter of hockey legend Wayne Gretzky, is seen wearing a purple bikini that seems to be a thong.
 Gretzky’s curvy backside is on display in the sexy snapshot as she and her soon-to-be sister-in-law pose for the camera while soaking up some sun during their vacation.

-Paulina’s blonde hair is wet from the water, and she dons a pair of dark sunglasses and no make up in the picture.
-In the background the gorgeous beach is seen, complete with waves rolling in.
+Paulina’s blonde hair is wet from the water, and she dons a pair of dark sunglasses and no makeup in the picture.
+In the background, the gorgeous beach is seen, complete with waves rolling in.

-It seems that Gretzky was in the Bahamas following the wedding of her fiance, Dustin Johnson’s brother, Austin Johnson, to his girlfriend, Sam Maddox.
-The pair wed in Palm Beach, Florida, but then quickly moved on to the tropical local with Paulina and Dustin in tow.
+It seems that Gretzky was in the Bahamas following the wedding of her fiance Dustin Johnson’s brother, Austin Johnson, to his girlfriend Sam Maddox.
+The pair wed in Palm Beach, Florida, but then quickly moved on to the tropical locale with Paulina and Dustin in tow.

 “The first of many photos from our wedding!
 What an amazing weekend,” Maddox gushed over a wedding photo via Instagram.
 “Thank you to our family and friends for all of the love and support!
 MRS. JOHNSON.”
 Austin followed, adding, “Finally can call @sammaddox my wife!!!!!!
 Thank you to everyone who had a hand in making our wedding day so special!!!”, with an array of photos on social media.